Castronova/jekyll-site/_posts/2016-1-26-rasterizing-gis-layers.md

 ---
 {::options parse_block_html="true" /}

 ArcMap has a tool for converting vector layers to raster datasets `FeatureToRaster` that generally works pretty well.
 Unfortunately, if you need your rasterized layer to align with existing rasters, i.e. same cellsize and same extent, this tool becomes a headache.
 ArcMap provides a tool for aligning rasters, but it doesn't work!
-There are a bunch of posts regarding this topic: [ex1](http://gis.stackexchange.com/questions/34085/how-can-i-align-two-non-coincident-equi-resolution-raster-grids), [ex2](https://geonet.esri.com/thread/98483), [ex3](http://gis.stackexchange.com/questions/43437/how-to-align-two-rasters-of-exact-same-cell-size-extent-in-arcgis-desktop).
-After wasting too much time searching for a working solution in ArcMap, I decided to use gdal instead.
+There are a bunch of posts regarding this topic: [example 1](http://gis.stackexchange.com/questions/34085/how-can-i-align-two-non-coincident-equi-resolution-raster-grids), [example 2](https://geonet.esri.com/thread/98483), [example 3](http://gis.stackexchange.com/questions/43437/how-to-align-two-rasters-of-exact-same-cell-size-extent-in-arcgis-desktop).
+After wasting too much time searching for a "working" solution in ArcMap, I decided to use gdal instead.

 **Problem**